The Rebellion That Never Died: How the Left is Reinventing Itself Beyond Labour”

 That argument has now extended to a question is the Labour Party the only hope of not only bringing in a socialist government but fighting the Right-wing per se?

-The soundbite “Stay and organise” is been peddled by the Labour party to keep members who are disillusioned with the right-wing direction Sir Keir Starmer is clearly taking and the revelations that staffers and members of the Labour Party worked to lose an election.
+The soundbite “Stay and organise” has been peddled by the Labour Party to keep members who are disillusioned with the right-wing direction Sir Keir Starmer is clearly taking, and the revelations that staffers and members of the Labour Party worked to lose an election.
 But just like the failed EU “Remain and reform” campaign, this campaign has no mechanism to organise and change the Labour Party.

 Support Independent Journalism Today